tumblr/TMTumblrSDK/README.md

     pod 'TumblrSDK', '0.1.0'

 ## Usage

+`TMAPIClient` is a full wrapper for the [Tumblr API](http://www.tumblr.com/docs/en/api/v2).
+Please view the API documetation for usage instructions, available parameters, etc.

-Import `TMTumblrSDK.h`.
+Import `TMAPIClient.h`.
 Configure the `[TMAPIClient sharedInstance]` singleton with your app’s Tumblr consumer key and secret:

     [TMAPIClient sharedInstance].OAuthConsumerKey = @"ADISJdadsoj2dj38dj29dj38jd9238jdk92djasdjASDaoijsd";
     [TMAPIClient sharedInstance].OAuthConsumerSecret = @"MGI39kdasdoka3240989ASFjoiajsfomdasd39129ASDAPDOJa";

-### Authentication
-The SDK proxies to the [TumblrAuthentication](https://github.com/tumblr/tumblr-ios-authentication) module to provide both three-legged OAuth and xAuth flows.
+The API client proxies to [TumblrAuthentication](https://github.com/tumblr/tumblr-ios-authentication) to provide both three-legged OAuth and xAuth flows.
 Please see the TumblrAuthentication [documentation](https://github.com/tumblr/tumblr-ios-authentication#usage) for usage instructions.
-Use the `[TMAPIClient sharedInstance]` singleton instead of `[TMTumblrAuthenticator sharedInstance]`.
+Use the `[TMAPIClient sharedInstance]` singleton instead of `[TMTumblrAuthenticator sharedInstance]` directly.

-### API client

-`TMAPIClient` is a full wrapper for the [Tumblr API](http://www.tumblr.com/docs/en/api/v2).
-Please view the API documetation for usage instructions, available parameters, etc.

-The API client provides two ways of hitting the API:
+There are two ways of hitting the API:

 	// void methods for immediate requests, preferable when the caller does not need a reference to the underlying request options: